phluid61/internet-drafts/file-scheme/draft.md

 document are to be interpreted as described in {{RFC2119}}.

-Throughout this document the term "local file" is used to describe files that can be accessed through the local file system API without explicitly establishing network connections or engaging network protocols.
+Throughout this document the term "local file" is used to describe files that can be accessed through the local file system API using only the information included in the file path, not relying on other information such as network addresses.
 It is important to note that a local file may not be physically located on the local machine, for example if a networked file system is transparently mounted into the local file system.

 The term "local file URI" is used to describe file URIs which have no authority, or where the authority is the special string